Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Direction Finding Subproblem

-To get reinforced convergence results in the next section, we need $d(\bullet)$ to be not only continuous, but also H\"older continuous on compact sets: for this reason, we introduce Assumption B.
+To prove some refinements of the convergence results in the next section, we need $d(\bullet)$ to be not only continuous, but also H\"older continuous on compact sets: for this reason, we introduce Assumption B.

 {\bf{Assumption B}}